Wendy Mora, Class of 2014

 What Would You Tell Prospective Students Considering WesternU?

 WesternU College of Optometry will provide a unique and practical optometric education that will lead to a rewarding career in the great profession of optometry.
-The Optometry College is new with an enthusiastic and knowledgeable faculty dedicated to assist each student to achieve their academic and clinical potential.
-I am a native Southern Californian living in Northern California for the past 16 years, and even though the northern part of the state is beautiful and the people are nice, I’m really looking forward to living in the Southland again.
-Southern California provides numerous facilities, resources, great weather, and fun adventures for students; it is a great place to live!!!
+The Optometry College has an enthusiastic and knowledgeable faculty dedicated to assisting each student to achieve their academic and clinical potential.
+I am a native Southern Californian.
+Southern California provides numerous facilities, resources, great weather, and fun adventures for students; it is a great place to live!

 We were thrilled to celebrate with the inaugural class of the College of Optometry, and it will be our pleasure to profile our alumni after they have settled into their professional roles.